 Annabelle trained as a lawyer with specific expertise in discrimination and family law.
 She has extensive experience in administrative decision making for the Australian Government.
 She investigated and resolved complex complaints and conducted “own motion’ investigations for the Commonwealth Ombudsman.
 Annabelle has also held a number of board positions in charitable and not-for-profit organisations in diverse fields including community development, fundraising and the arts.

 Before joining Macquarie Group in 2003, Kris was Director of Corporate Affairs at News Limited, Chief of Staff to the former Premier of New South Wales, the Hon.
 Bob Carr and advisor to the former Deputy Prime Minister, the Hon.
 Brian Howe.
-She started her career as a journalist at The Sydney Morning Herald.
+Kris started her career as a journalist at the Sydney Morning Herald.

-Kris is a Director of the Macquarie Group Foundation, Women’s Community Shelters, the FAUNA Research Alliance and is a member of the The Big Issue Sydney Advisory Group.
-Kris chairs the Macquarie Group Collection Committee.
+Kris remains Director at Macquarie Group Foundation and continues to chair the Macquarie Group Collection Committee.
+Kris is Chair of Women’s Community Shelters and a member of The Big Issue Sydney Advisory Group.

 Peter is Chairman and one of the original founders of Greenhill Australia (www.greenhill.com), a leading Australian corporate advisory firm which is now part of the global Greenhill advisory group.
 Peter has been advising local and multi-national companies and governments in Australia for over 30 years.

 Peter is also Chairman of Cambooya Services Pty Ltd which runs the Family Office for the Vincent Fairfax Family.